Homemade Elderberry Syrup Recipe for Immune Support

 Instructions

-1. Add all of the ingredients (except the honey) to a large saucepan.
+1. Add all of the ingredients (except the honey and ACV) to a large saucepan.
 Bring to a boil and then reduce to a simmer for 45 minutes.
 The liquid should reduce by half and coat the back of a spoon.

 2. Remove the hot syrup from the heat and strain berries and other solids out with a fine mesh strainer.
 Use a fork, spoon, or potato masher to mash every bit of syrup possible out of the berries.
 Keep the spent berries to the side to make elderberry tea.